conan-io/docs/reference/commands/consumer/info.rst

 It is very important to note, that the :command:`info` command outputs the dependency graph for a given configuration (settings, options), as the dependency graph can be different for different configurations.
-Then, the input to the :command:`conan info` commmand is the same as :command:`conan install`, the configuration can be specified directly with settings and options, or using profiles.
+Then, the input to the :command:`conan info` command is the same as :command:`conan install`, the configuration can be specified directly with settings and options, or using profiles.

 Also, if you did a previous :command:`conan install` with a specific configuration, or maybe different